nbinwal/IPDP-prep/README.md

 **Question 6: OpenMP Histogram Program**

 *Question:*
-Develop an OpenMP program to implement a histogram where the master thread receives sensor data in the range 0-99, and slave threads (each representing a bucket) count the data falling within their range.
+Develop an OpenMP program to implement a histogram where the master thread receives sensor data in the range 0–99, and slave threads (each representing a bucket) count the data falling within their range.
 The master thread displays bucket counts periodically.

-*Answer (Pseudocode):*
+*Answer (Theoretical):*
+The master thread generates sensor data and updates a shared array, while each worker thread (bucket) uses atomic operations to update its count for its specific data range.
+Periodic printing shows the current state of the histogram.

+*Pseudocode Outline:*

 ```
-// Global variables
-NUM_BUCKETS = 10
-sensorData[TOTAL_DATA]
-bucketCounts[NUM_BUCKETS] = {0}
-dataIndex = 0  // Shared counter

-// Set total threads = NUM_BUCKETS + 1 (1 master + NUM_BUCKETS workers)
+// Global: sensorData, bucketCounts[NUM_BUCKETS], dataIndex
-parallel region shared(sensorData, bucketCounts, dataIndex):
+parallel region with NUM_BUCKETS+1 threads:
     threadId = omp_get_thread_num()
-    if threadId == 0:
+    if threadId == 0: // Master
-         // Master thread: generate sensor data
-         for i from 0 to TOTAL_DATA - 1:
+         for i from 0 to TOTAL_DATA-1:
               sensorData[i] = randomInteger(0, 99)
               dataIndex++
-              if (i mod 100 == 0):
+              if (i mod 100 == 0): print(bucketCounts)
-                  print(bucketCounts)
               sleep(delay)
-    else:
-         // Worker threads: each corresponds to one bucket
+    else: // Worker for bucket (threadId-1)
          bucket = threadId - 1
          lowerBound = bucket * (100 / NUM_BUCKETS)
          upperBound = lowerBound + (100 / NUM_BUCKETS)